 From Mediterranean coasts to volcanic islands and ancient pilgrimage paths, these are some of the best places to go hiking in Europe in September and October.

 Tucked inland between Cádiz and Málaga, the Sierra de Grazalema is known for its limestone peaks, green valleys, and typically Andaluz whitewashed mountain villages.
-Early autumn sees a drop from southern Spain’s sizzling summer temperatures - and with it, ideal walking conditions.

-Recommended route: From Grazalema to Ronda This route takes in dramatic limestone gorges, cork‑oak and silver‑fir forests, and traditional “pueblos blancos” such as Grazalema, Benaocaz, and Montejaque before ending up in historic Ronda.
+Recommended route: From Grazalema to Ronda.
+This route takes in dramatic limestone gorges, cork‑oak and silver‑fir forests, and traditional “pueblos blancos” such as Grazalema, Benaocaz, and Montejaque before ending up in historic Ronda.
 Along the way, expect to see spectacular karst landscapes dotted with dazzling white cortijos and circled by vultures.

 We love: The ‘Calzada Romana’ is a 2,000‑year-old stone-paved Roman road, originally part of the Via Augusta network, that runs for around 4km between Ubrique and Benaocaz, passing the ruined Roman town of Ocuri along the way.
 The gently ascending route passes through mountain pastures, oak and olive groves, and is riddled with well-preserved drainage systems and small masonry culverts.